SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

 Generally, it's recommended to use source generation unless you cannot meet these requirements.

+To encourage the use of source generation, Ookii.CommandLine also includes an analyzer that will emit [a warning](SourceGenerationDiagnostics.md#ocl0040) if a class is found that contains any public property or method with the [`CommandLineArgumentAttribute`][] attribute and meets the requirements listed above, but does not have the [`GeneratedParserAttribute`][].
+A code fix, accessible with lightbulb UI in Visual Studio, that applies the attribute and makes the class partial if necessary, is available in this case.

+If you don't want to or cannot use source generation, you can simply disable this warning.

 ## Generating a parser

 To use source generation to determine the command line arguments defined by a class, apply the